Microsoft/azure-docs.cs-cz/articles/active-directory/develop/quickstart-v1-android.md

 ---
-title: Přihlaste se uživatelům a zavolejte Microsoft Graph API z aplikace pro Android (v 1.0) | Microsoft Docs
+title: Sign in users & call Microsoft Graph API on Android (v1.0) | Azure
-description: Přečtěte si, jak se přihlašovat uživatelé a volat rozhraní Microsoft Graph API z aplikace pro Android.
+description: Learn how to sign in users and call the Microsoft Graph API from my Android app.
 services: active-directory
 author: rwike77
 manager: CelesteDG